archway-network/archway-docs/docs/create/guides/my-first-dapp/start.md

 # Starting out

+This guide follows the below workflow:

+1. Create a new project
+2. Build and test our code
+3. Request testnet $ARC
+4. Produce _default_ and _CosmWasm_ `wasm` binaries
+5. Deploy to a testnet
+6. Query and transact with a deployed contract

 ## Creating a project

 In the [Setup](../../getting-started/setup.md) section we learned how to create and configure a new Archway project.